 Ekphrastic poetry… The words sound intimidating but at their core, they refer to beauty on the page and for your senses.
 Ekphrastic poems are inspired by visual art.
 A painting, a sculpture or any art object could spur the creation of a poem.
 One of the best-known ekphrastic poems is songwriter Don McClean’s “Vincent (Starry, Starry Night),” a song inspired by Vincent van Gogh’s painting, “The Starry Night.”

 When I began writing ekphrastic poetry a new creative world opened up to me.
 It was incredible to me that I was “allowed” to write poems inspired by works in the beautiful Bellarmine Museum and that people clamored to hear me read them.
 I’ve since given readings at many venues, taught ekphrastic poetry classes, and even won an award for my very personal ekphrastic poem, “Good Ol’ Boys,” inspired by an iconic painting of author Tom Wolfe.
 The painting told me a story about my father and his generation, and when I wrote it, it was like channeling.
 The words and emotions just spilled out onto the page.
 Several of the poems in my collection came to me in this way.
-Sarah’s entire ekphrastic collection was on display at the Bellarmine Museum.
+My entire ekphrastic collection was on display at the Bellarmine Museum.